nodejs/wiki-archive/Contributing-for-Dummies.md

 ## Submission and review

+If you're submitting a pull request, chances are you want your work accepted.
+Before that can happen you need to sign [the CLA](http://nodejs.org/cla.html).
+If it's your first time contributing to the project save everyone a step and mention in the comment box that you already have.

-Once you believe your branch is ready to be pulled it's time to submit!
+Now you're ready to submit!
 It's actually kind of anticlimactic.
 Go to your repo page and click the **Pull Request** button in the top right.
 Now **STOP**.
 Have you?
 Yes.
 Ok, now look at this page.
 Look at it again.
 It's very important to understand what's on this page.

 On the top left you'll see `base repo` and `base branch`.
 This defines where you want the pull request to go.
 The `base repo` should automatically select the `upstream` or cloned repository.
 If you've branched from `master` (which is all we've discussed) then make sure `base branch` is also set to `master`.